Summary and Distance between Sets of Texts based on Topological Data Analysis: Background

-The class of the spaces where we define homology groups are the class of simplicial complexes which is a space built from line, segments, triangles, and so on for higher dimensions.
+The class of the spaces where we define homology groups are the underlying spaces of simplicial complexes which are combinatorial structures built from lines, segments, triangles, and so on for higher dimensions.
 These components are called simplices.